miyako/wak-qrencode/README.md

 ---
 The original version is now in branch "standard-qrencode".

-The main branch uses a special [waqrencode](https://github.com/miyako/console-qrencode) program.
+This main branch uses a special [waqrencode](https://github.com/miyako/console-qrencode) program.

 Install
 -------